bader-nasser/pdftools/README.md

         Use / in the paths.
 On Windows, \ can be changed to either / or \\

 FLAGS
-  -D, --dryRun    Pretend to process something!
+  -D, --dryRun    Pretend to work!
   -c, --compress  Reduce file size
                   See: https://www.pdflabs.com/docs/pdftk-man-page/#dest-compress
-                  You also may want to try: https://www.ilovepdf.com/compress_pdf -s, --silent
+                  You also may want to try: https://www.ilovepdf.com/compress_pdf -s, --silent    Work silently unless there is an error!

 DESCRIPTION
   Merge PDF files using data file.
 Can be used to merge some pages from each file.